Best Practices

 For data that's expensive to compute, store it via entity properties and read it when needed:

-// In a listener (runs once when issue changes):
+// In an event handler (runs once when issue changes):

 const props = await issue.getEntityProperties();